jasonacox/pypowerwall/README.md

 * Works with Tesla Energy Gateways - Powerwall and Powerwall+
 * Simple access through easy to use functions using customer credentials
 * Will cache authentication to reduce load on Powerwall Gateway
-* Will cache responses for 10s to limit number of calls to Powerwall Gateway (user definable timeout)
+* Will cache responses for 10s to limit number of calls to Powerwall Gateway (user definable)
 * Easy access to decoded device vitals (/api/devices/vitals in JSON format)
 * Provides solar string data for Powerwall+ systems